dwhiffing/fury/content/nato/tr/air/body.md

 Turkey’s geography demands a fairly large air transport fleet, primarily provided by three main types and augmented by a small fleet of executive jets.
-The CN-235s are just coming into service and 36 of an eventual 52 are in service, in addition to the squadrons listed here, these are distributed amongst all other wings and bases to provide liaison and Sea Air Rescue (SAR) flights.
+The CN-235s are just coming into service and 36 of an eventual 52 have been delivered, in addition to the squadrons listed here, these are distributed amongst all other wings and bases to provide liaison and Sea Air Rescue (SAR) flights.